michaeltccd/itse1430-2023fall/labs/lab3/readme.md

 #### Exiting the Program

 Create a new menu item for `File\Exit` with appropriate accelerator keys.

-The command should be assigned the shortcut key of `Alt+F4`.
+When the command is executed prompt the user to confirm they wish to exit.

-When the command is executed close the main window and terminate the application.
+If the user confirms then close the main window which will terminate the application.
+If the user opts to continue then do nothing.

 #### Providing Help